stevegrunwell/stevegrunwell-com-legacy/wp-content/plugins/wordpress-backup-to-dropbox/readme.txt

 3. Premium Extensions: Add extra functionality with ease and a 60 day money back guarantee.

 == Changelog ==

+= 1.4.5 =
+* Added support for multi site
+* Added support for running WordPress in its own directory. http://codex.wordpress.org/Giving_WordPress_Its_Own_Directory
+* Added support for an alternate WP_CONTENT_DIR
+* Fixed an issue where windows servers where uploading with incorrect slashes
+* Fixed an issue where diretories where being marked as partial when they had no excluded files
+* Fixed a memory leak in the exclude file widget

 = 1.4.4 =
 * Attempt to set the memory limit WP_MAX_MEMORY_LIMIT and have a better go at setting the time limit